Significant Cases And Milestones

-Having successfully acted for more than 40,000 clients on injury compensation matters, the firm's WorkCover practice continues to be its chief focus and one in which it has achieved many important legal milestones.
+Having achieved successful outcomes for more than 70,000 clients in personal injury compensation claims as well as for over 100,000 clients in other areas of the law, the firm's WorkCover practice continues to be its chief focus and one in which it has achieved many important legal milestones.

-Notable cases of Common Law in injury compensation in which the firm has acted include:
+Landmark cases for compensation for workplace injury in which the firm has acted include:

-The firm continues as one of the major plaintiff legal practices in the Victorian workers compensation system representing workers in securing both statutory benefits and common law payments arising from workplace injury.
+The firm continues as one of the major plaintiff law practices in the Victorian workers compensation system, representing workers in securing both statutory benefits and common law payments for workplace injury.

-Ryan Carlisle Thomas has had a significant role in some of the major industrial disputes in labor history.
+Ryan Carlisle Thomas has had a significant role in some of the major industrial disputes of labor history.
 These include:

-In the most recent major dispute between the Victorian Government and the Victorian branch of the Australian Nursing Federation (now Australian Nursing and Midwifery Federation), Ryan Carlisle Thomas acted as the union's legal advisers.
-Following a long industrial campaign and numerous proceedings the dispute was resolved in 2012 when the government and employers agreed to union claims over wages and the maintenance of nurse-patient ratios.
+In a more recent major dispute between the Victorian Government and the Victorian branch of the Australian Nursing Federation (now Australian Nursing and Midwifery Federation), Ryan Carlisle Thomas acted as the union's legal advisers.
+Following a long industrial campaign and numerous proceedings, the dispute was resolved in 2012 when the government and employers agreed to union claims over wages and the maintenance of nurse-patient ratios.

 Ryan Carlisle Thomas has represented its union clients in a wide variety of industrial matters.
 The range of issues are illustrated by the following:

 - Union rules cases (e.g. RANF and NSWNA);